Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the Mattress Under $1500?

-Start with feel and body type, then use heat and motion to narrow the list.
-Average-weight combination sleepers usually do best with steady lumbar support and easy repositioning, which is where Helix Midnight, Brooklyn Bedding Signature Hybrid, and DreamCloud Classic Hybrid stood out in our testing.
-Side sleepers with sensitive shoulders or hips should put pressure relief first, which makes Leesa Original, Puffy Cloud, and Casper Cloud One better fits.
-If you run hot, prioritize airflow and a less heat-trapping surface, with Purple and Cocoon leading this group.
-For couples, the choice usually comes down to quiet foam versus a slightly livelier hybrid with stronger edges.
-Across all of our notes, Dr. Adrian Walker kept coming back to the same point: the best mattress is the one that keeps your hips level and your shoulders relaxed at the same time.
+Start with sleep position and body weight, then use heat and motion sensitivity to narrow the list.
+Average-weight combination sleepers usually need steady lumbar support and quick response; Helix Midnight, Brooklyn Bedding Signature Hybrid, and DreamCloud Classic Hybrid handled that balance best in our tests.
+Side sleepers with sensitive shoulders or hips should put pressure relief first; Leesa Original, Puffy Cloud, and Casper Cloud One offered the gentlest contouring.
+If you sleep hot, the hybrids allowed more airflow, while Layla was the cooler-performing choice among the close-contouring foam beds.
+For couples, compare quiet motion control with edge strength and ease of movement.
+Dr. Adrian Walker advised focusing on the bed that keeps the hips level without creating pressure at the shoulders.

 Pro Tips for Mattress Under $1500